Vehicle History Checks

-The only exception is if the vehicle was 1) last titled in Nevada, 2) is more than 9 model years old and 3) has no liens or the owner of record has a lien release, the buyer and owner of record can then complete 1) an Application for Duplicate Title (VP-012) and 2) a Bill of Sale to transfer ownership.
-If the vehicle is 9 model years old or newer, you must obtain an actual title on vehicles 2011 and newer and enter the mileage in the Odometer Reading section.
+The only exception is if the vehicle was 1) last titled in Nevada, 2) is model year 2010 or older, and 3) has no liens or the owner of record has a lien release, the buyer and owner of record can then complete 1) an Application for Duplicate Title (VP 012) and 2) a Bill of Sale to transfer ownership.
+You must obtain an actual title on vehicles 2011 and newer and enter the mileage in the Odometer Reading section.

-The buyer is responsible for emissions inspections in Nevada and for obtaining insurance and a movement permit to legally drive the vehicle on public streets.
+The buyer is responsible for emission inspections in Nevada and for obtaining insurance and a movement permit to legally drive the vehicle on public streets.

 The Bill of Sale and Online Sale Notification are your proof that you sold the vehicle.
 This is particularly important in case the vehicle is abandoned at a later date.
 If you complete the online notification, the new owner's information you enter will be provided to wreckers and tow car operators in the event the vehicle is abandoned.
 NRS 706.4477 states it is presumed the registered owner of a vehicle is solely responsible for the cost of removal and storage for the vehicle if abandoned.